mshahulpm/to-do-chrome-extension/README.md

 Todo extension will be built to the "todo-extension" dir

-Then goto chrome extension tab [chrome://extensions](chrome://extensions/)
+Then goto chrome extension tab <br>
+[chrome://extensions](chrome://extensions/)

 Enable developer mode and load unpacked todo-extension folder